gabriel19913/DataScienceWithPython/Repositories.md

 * [dataprep](https://github.com/sfu-db/dataprep) - Dataprep lets you prepare your data using a single library with a few lines of code.
 * [datasette](https://github.com/simonw/datasette) - A tool for exploring and publishing data http://datasette.readthedocs.io/
 * [DeText](https://github.com/linkedin/detext) - DeText is a Deep Text understanding framework for NLP related ranking, classification, and language generation tasks.
+* [Evol](https://github.com/godatadriven/evol) - A python grammar for evolutionary algorithms and heuristics
 * [falcon](https://github.com/falconry/falcon) - The no-nonsense, minimalist web services and app backend framework for Python developers with a focus on reliability and performance at scale https://falcon.readthedocs.io/en/stable/
 * [FastAPI](https://github.com/tiangolo/fastapi) - FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
 * [FastAPI CRUD Router](https://github.com/awtkns/fastapi-crudrouter) - A dynamic FastAPI router that automatically creates CRUD routes for your models.